northpolesec/santa/docs/docs/cookbook/faa.md

-As seen in the [BYOB: Bring your own Blackbox - Containerized Defense Evasion on macOS](https://www.youtube.com/watch?v=AMbxs2Nh-Rc&t=1s) talk by [Colson Wilhoit](https://x.com/defsecsentinel) at OBTSv8 you can abuse the Docker Desktop settings files to get a container running that will evade tools buil on the Endpoint Security Framework.
+As seen in the [BYOB: Bring your own Blackbox - Containerized Defense Evasion on macOS](https://www.youtube.com/watch?v=AMbxs2Nh-Rc&t=1s) talk by [Colson Wilhoit](https://x.com/defsecsentinel) at OBTSv8 you can abuse the Docker Desktop settings files to get a container running that will evade tools built on the Endpoint Security Framework.
 Like Colson said in the talk you can use Santa's FAA to block access to the Docker settings files, which prevents some of the attacks.